livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 This specification is responsible for the following:

-* Acting as the single entry point for all persisted mutations of Parents, Attributes, Edges, and Ratings.
+* Acting as the single entry point for all persisted mutations of Parents, Attributes, Edges, Ratings, and ACL structures (ACL data is represented as Parent and Attribute objects per the protocol object model).
-* Accepting graph envelopes from trusted in process components only, including local services and State Manager for remote application.
+* Accepting graph envelopes only from trusted in process components, including local services and State Manager for remote application after Network Manager verification.
-* Validating envelope structure and operation shape at the graph layer.
+* Validating envelope structure and operation shape at the graph layer, including supervised operation identifiers, `type_key`/`type_id` exclusivity, a declared `owner_identity`, and the canonical `ops` array defined by the serialization specification.
+* Enforcing namespace isolation and object reference rules defined in the identifier specification.
 * Delegating type resolution and schema validation to Schema Manager.
 * Delegating authorization decisions for reads and writes to ACL Manager.
 * Enforcing application context for all operations.